Amy Saul-Zerby is a poet & writer based out of Philadelphia.

 Her first collection, Paper Flowers Imaginary Birds, was published by Be About It Press in 2017, and her second collection, Deep Camouflage, was published by Civil Coping Mechanisms in 2018.

-Her writing has been published in The Rumpus, The Chicago Review of Books, Maudlin House, Peach Magazine, Luna Luna, and Painted Bride Quarterly.
+Her writing has been published in The Rumpus, The Chicago Review of Books, Maudlin House, Queen Mob’s Teahouse, Peach Magazine, and GlitterMOB.

 She is editor-in-chief of the spoken word-based publication Voicemail Poems, and author of the Notable Philadelphia column at The Rumpus.

 Her work has been described as a mashup of Wes Anderson & Marie Howe.